 What is the purpose of your research?
 Are you planning to collect as much data as possible and draw conclusions once you see the whole picture?

-In the majority of cases, social media teams run the competitor analysis to answer the following questions:
+In the majority of cases, social media teams conduct competitor analyses to answer the following questions:

-- What is the engagement rate we should expect and aim for?
+- What engagement rate should we expect and aim for?

-- What content strategies does your target audience interacts with the most?
+- What content strategies does your target audience interact with the most?

 - What type of content are they posting?